 Navas Magne, a writer at Appliances For Life (opens in new tab) shares, 'The dishwasher is one of the most essential appliances in the house if you don’t love to wash the dishes manually.
 The appliance is perfect for every modern home because it allows people to spend quality time on other things rather than spending too much time fulfilling their domestic obligations.

-If you have a dishwasher, the question of whether or not you need to clean it should not be up for discussion.
+If you have a dishwasher, even the best slimline dishwashers, the question of whether or not you need to clean it should not be up for discussion.
 Instead, it should be about how often you need to clean it because it directly or indirectly affects your general well-being as the machine is the one you’ll use to clean your dishes.
 If you leave your dishwasher for a long time without washing it, soap scum, grease, and food debris will build up, reducing the efficiency of the machine.
 It’s imperative to regularly clean your dishwasher if you want it to keep performing at the highest level.'